-While no solution can identify exactly who’s visiting your website at a user level, Leadfeeder and several other visitor identification tools can provide users with a list of ideal prospects from the companies visiting a website.
+While no solution can identify exactly who’s visiting your website at a user level, Leadfeeder natively provides users with a list of ideal prospects from the companies visiting a website.

 For example, a fintech company may target the finance team from SaaS companies with over 10M in ARR.
 In this case, Leadfeeder can more or less find the contact info of CFO, VP finance, finance manager etc from companies already visiting your website — even though these professionals may not actually be the ones visiting.

 This is useful for teams who’d rather not rely on specialized sales intelligence tools like Zoominfo or Apollo for dedicated contact-level data.